 This page summarizes the current Development Charge policy for the Township of Scugog.
 The information is based on the most recent version of the Township's Development Charges By-law No. 43-14, which was passed by Township Council on June 22, 2009 pursuant to the Development Charges Act, 1997.

 The material provided on this website is intended only as a guide.
 Applicants should review the approved by-law and consult with the Community Services Department to determine the charges that may apply to specific development proposals.

-Please click here to see the current Development Charges Schedule for the Township of Scugog.
+Please click the link below to view the current Development Charges Schedule for the Township of Scugog (effective July 1, 2013).

 Development Charge By-Law Policies and Rules

 Development Charges By-law No. 72-09 came into effect on July 1, 2009.
 The following summarizes the key policies and rules of the by-law: By-Law no. 72-09 imposes uniform development charges against all lands developed within the boundaries of the Township.

 The Township's development charges will apply to most new buildings and certain expansions.
 The residential charge varies by type of dwelling (i.e. single and semi-detached, row and other multiple, and apartment) and is applied on a per unit basis.
 The non-residential charge varies by type of development (i.e. commercial, industrial and institutional) and is applied on the basis of building floor area (per square metre).